denten-books/plain-text/main.md

 Before word processing, the transformation of thought into text happened in real-time, in the process of inscription.
 Text, in that sense, is fixed and "mediated"--that is, fixed into a stable medium, enabling further storage and transmission.
-Remediation--the process of transcribing text from one medium into another (as in from paper onto parchment, or from book to notebook) is always human remediation.
+Transmediation--the process of transcribing text from one medium into another (as in from paper onto parchment, or from book to notebook) is always human transmediation.
 Word processing breaks the immediacy of transcription by introducing a temporary storage medium, where text, although still material (a sequence of magnetically charged marks on tape), exists in a sort of a limbo between thought and its intended, more permanent place on paper as inscription.